kconnour/PyUVS-old/builddocs/index.rst

 PyUVS Documentation
 ===================
-Welcome to the PyUVS documentation site.
-PyUVS is a Python package that makes working with MAVEN/IUVS data suck less.
+Welcome to the PyUVS documentation.
+PyUVS is a Python package that makes working with MAVEN/IUVS data suck less hard.
+It is the ultimate.

 .. toctree::
    :maxdepth: 1